 All users of the Entire Systems Management Adapter whose identifiers contain exactly 5 characters are selected.

-statement does not create an ISN list as
+The FIND statement does not create an ISN list as

 in the case of Adabas.
 Therefore, all functions related to ISN lists are not

-supported; for example, RETAIN
+supported; for example, RETAIN,

 As Entire Systems Management Adapter does not support ISN lists